 - helps develop relationships where students know they are loved and feel valued as members of our community and of the wider local, national and global communities.

 - is complemented by a rich array of extracurricular opportunities in sport; music; STEM; subject enrichment activities; a variety of educational trips overseas; recreational visits; spiritual retreats and faith formation; participation in charity work; involvement in a range of local community initiatives: and many more experiences that holds learning as a lifelong pursuit greater than the achievements students secure in public examinations.

-Our curriculum provision enables girls to study a balanced challenging programme of studying which ensures they achieve their full potential.
+Our curriculum provision enables pupils to study a balanced challenging programme of studying which ensures they achieve their full potential.
 We believe that our curriculum significantly enhances the learning experiences of our girls and the community and gives them the best possible chance of progression and success in their lives.
 We were recognised as Outstanding in our last three OFSTED inspections and continually strive to improve our service to the girls through regular self-evaluation.

 Key Stage 3 (Years 7-9)